 It is given that ∠ABC=80°.

-Example 2: In the figure, Ray OD is the angle bisector.
+Example 2: In the figure, the ray drawn from point O is the angle bisector of ∠BON.
 Find x.

 To find x, we will be using the property: Any point on the bisector of an angle is equidistant from the sides of the angle.